 - Flexibility and the ability to adjust to changing situations and uncertainty in clinical situations;

 - Affective skills and appropriate demeanor and rapport that relate to professional education and quality patient care.

-Candidates for selection to the athletic training educational program will be required to verify they understand and meet these technical standards or that they believe that, with certain accommodations, they can meet the standards.
+Candidates for selection to the athletic training program will be required to verify they understand and meet these technical standards or that they believe that, with certain accommodations, they can meet the standards.

 The Academic Support Center will evaluate a student who states he/she could meet the program's technical standards with accommodation and confirm that the stated condition qualifies as a disability under applicable laws.

 If a student states he/she can meet the technical standards with accommodation, then the University will determine whether it agrees that the student can meet the technical standards with reasonable accommodation; this includes a review of whether the accommodations requested are reasonable, taking into account whether accommodation would jeopardize clinician/patient safety, or the educational process of the student or the institution, including all coursework, clinical experiences and internships deemed essential to graduation.

 The PLNU Athletic Training Program does not discriminate on the basis of gender, race, color, national or ethnic origin in any aspect of the administration of its educational program.

 Although we do seek to recruit students of the Christian faith and to create an institutional environment conducive to their growth in Christ, we do not require that students be confessing Christians.
 We welcome and value as students persons of every background and faith.
 As a Christian community, we expect that all of our students will respect the nature of our community, learn about our traditions and participate in our community practices.
 PLNU affirms that a Christian liberal arts education includes an understanding of and appreciation of the differences in faith, living, and practice.